 - Other behaviours that may cause financial loss

 - Anti-depressants: Selective serotonin reuptake inhibitors (SSRIs) are widely used as antidepressants.
-Anti-depressants have been known to improve hypersexuality and other disorders that are caused by a chemical imbalance or psychological reasons.
+Anti-depressants have been known to improve things and other disorders that are caused by a chemical imbalance or psychological reasons.

 - Anti-androgens: Androgens are sex hormones that help to develop male characteristics

-Due to cultural biases and stigma around sexual desire, people tend to ignore Hypersexual disorder in women and hence it has not been studied widely.
+Due to cultural biases and stigma around sexual desire, people tend to ignore hypersexuality in women and hence it has not been studied widely.

 In women it can be seen as: